VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 *Phoinix* will come back in the middle of the arena untargetable.
 Then four *Sunbirds* add will spawn.
 Have one Tank take the North and West one and the other Tank the remaining ones.
 Adds must be killed along the edge on a different cardinal for each add.

-Then *Phoinix* will cast **Flames of Undeath**, ressurecting them into bigger version that will immediatly cast **Fireglide Sweep**.
+Then *Phoinix* will cast **Flames of Undeath**, resurrecting them into bigger version that will immediately cast **Fireglide Sweep**.
 Players tethered to a *Sunbird* must move to the opposite site.
 And the other players must move to the opposite side of the player they are tethered with.
-The result should be, one Tank/Healer and one DPS sourrouding each *Sunbird*:
+The result should be, one Tank/Healer and one DPS surrounding each *Sunbird*:
 <img class='soloImg' src='{{ page.imagePath | append: 'adds1.jpg' }}'>

 Then the *Sunbirds* will dash.
 Once a player get dashed in, take a side step to get out of the *Sunbird* path for the second dash.
 Don't forget to damage them as much as possible but don't kill them yet: